kotcrab/ghidra-allegrex/README.md

 - Second operand of `vfim.s` will be shown as integer, should be float.
 Sleigh does not support float tokens.

 ### Building

-Note this project is still work in progress and breaking changes are likely.

 `GHIDRA_INSTALL_DIR` environment variable must be set to Ghidra root installation directory.